About Us page examples + templates

 Let’s assume, you’ve just launched a small business.
 You sell chairs that you make yourself in a garage.
 You haven’t got any reviews yet, besides you work alone.
 So, you can’t place reviews or a list of colleagues.
 But you can place photos of the chairs as work examples.

-Now let’s look at some examples made on Taplink.
+Now let’s look at some examples of About Us pages made on Taplink.
 You can find the templates of the described pages on the service website and use them, or create your own page from scratch by the same link.

-Whether you are popular or not, whether it’s your own or affiliate company’s brand — this About Us is good for each of them.
+Whether you are popular or not, whether you sell your product or make money on an affiliate program — this About Us page example is relevant to you.

 The first thing a user sees on the About Us page is the name of the brand.
 Right after it, there is a photo, which gives the impression of in-person communication.
 Then the consultant introduces herself, starting with "Hi" and saying her name, which is quite friendly.
 The page inspires trust and contributes to a dialogue.